 Our Vision: Reaching for the Stars with Aspiration and Hope

-Our Christian Values: Respect, Motivation, Cooperation, Kindness, Pride, Perseverance
+Our Christian Values (in action in Science): Respect, Motivation, Cooperation, Kindness, Pride, Perseverance

 These Values are seen as curriculum drivers and learning behaviours to succeed and 'Reach for the Stars'.
 They were chosen by our church school community, with our church school community and their needs in mind.
 Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Aspiration and Hope.